DeFiGeek-Community/landing-page/content/blog/development/development-report-dec-2024.en.md

 For more information see the following article: [Yamawake V1 overview](/en/blog/yamawake-v1)

-We deployed Yamawake on the Base chain and conducting the IAO (Initial Asset Offering) of $DFGC in compliance with the Token Launch Standard on the Base chain.
+We deployed Yamawake on the Base chain and conducted the IAO (Initial Asset Offering) of $DFGC in compliance with the Token Launch Standard on the Base chain.
+Thank you to everyone who participated in the first auction, which was successfully completed and raised ETH1,756 from 25 participants.

 Development is underway for V1.5 ve token issuance.

-Multi-chain support is planned and currently under development.
-Testing completed for reward sending and receiving using CCIP on the testnet.
-Once the frontend implementation is finished, it will be deployed to subchains.

 ### Logo